ThinkDataEd/curriculum/docs/unit3/section4.md

 medical field, to inform people about what they do.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>
-1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it used, and how to work with it.
+1. Students will engage in a "Gallery Walk" activity of sensors and how they are triggered.

+2. Students will determine when it is appropriate to use surveys or sensors.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+3. Students will engage in partner and whole group discussions to create a class Participatory Sensing Campaign.

-3. Students will use write questions that use emphasize differences in data science concepts and skills.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
-<ins>*Data Collection Method:*</ins>

-1. Students will gather data generated through a class-generated Participatory Sensing campaign.

 <ins>*Data File:*</ins>

 1. Students’ Participatory Sensing campaign data

+<ins>*Data Collection Method:*</ins>

+Students will gather data generated through a class-generated Participatory Sensing campaign.

 ##<p style="background: black; color: white; text-align: center;">**Legend for Activity Icons**</p>
 ![legend](../img/legend.png)